 Healthy gums contribute to a healthy body, and surgical care can keep the them in top shape.
 Therefore, periodontists like our doctor are expected to be able to perform surgical procedures affecting oral soft tissue.
 Dr. Brian van Aelst performs surgical gum treatments in Tampa, New Tampa, Temple Terrace, Wesley Chapel, and beyond.

-Pinhole Gum Surgery
+Pinhole Surgery for Your Gums

-The pinhole technique is an alternative to traditional soft tissue grafting.
+The pinhole surgery technique is an alternative to traditional soft tissue grafting.
 A small hole is made in the gums, which are then stretched over the front of the teeth.
 Collagen strips are placed in the widened hole to stabilize the gum flap.
 After a brief healing period, the gums are at a healthy length once again.

 With the pinhole technique, our Tampa periodontist can improve your oral health without cutting tissue, suturing, or other invasive techniques.